brianhouse/art_and_code/units/5_recombination/lecture.md

 Digital media are always composed of discrete elements—from 1s and 0s on the most fundamental level of digital representation, to the characters of text or the samples of audio, to the files and folders that comprise an operating system.
 Though these elements are always of a finite number, it is the way that they can be combined and recombined that results in (practically) limitless possibilities.

 Of course, this property is also intrinsic to non-electronic systems—most notably, perhaps, the alphabet, through which the expressive potential of entire cultures is produced through the reordering of letters (just 26 in the case of English).
-But digital media excel at enumerating through all of the possibilities and finding ones that we might never have otherwise come up with.
-Like with nonlinear narrative, this property of recombination tasks the artist-programmer with designing a system for generating all potential versions, rather than only one particular version, and letting the computer plumb its limits.
+But digital media excel at enumerating through all of the possibilities and finding ones that we might never have come up with otherwise.
+Like with nonlinear narrative, this property of recombination tasks the artist-programmer with designing a system for generating potential versions, rather than only one particular version, and letting the computer plumb its limits.

 ## Context